jjdblast/P12-Semantic-Segmentation/README.md

 ```

 The second step requires that you built the transform_graph binary (`bazel build tensorflow/tools/graph_transforms:transform_graph`).
 It will record and freeze the requantization ranges.
-I tested both version (8-bit and 32-bit) and the 32-bit version still runs faster.
-I am not sure what the reason is.
+I tested both versions (8-bit and 32-bit) and the 32-bit version still runs faster.

 ### Setup
 ##### Frameworks and Packages